 Love requires action.
-It's not a thing we try to get for ourselves, but instead is an action we express to others through sharing and serving.
+It's not something we try to get for ourselves, but instead is an action we express to others through sharing and serving.

-Because love is an action, I believe there are three different forms of love God has instructed us to demonstrate, or "live out."
-Each one needs to be in balance so they can work together.
+I believe there are three different forms of love God has instructed us to demonstrate, or "live out."
+And each one needs to be balanced, so they can work together.
 As you read on, consider whether each one is well-balanced in your life or needs some adjustments.

 #1 Loving God

-Deuteronomy 6:5 says, And you shall love the Lord your God with all your [mind and] heart and with your entire being and with all your might.
-In the New Testament, Jesus repeats this command and even points it out as the most important commandment of all (as well as loving your neighbor as yourself).
+Deuteronomy 6:5 says, You shall love the Lord your God with all your heart and mind and with all your soul and with all your strength.
+Jesus later repeats this and even labels it the most important commandment of all.

 So, how do you express love for God?
 By telling God, "I love You"?
 Singing praises to Him?
 These are good things, but they only scratch the surface.

 We show God we love Him through obedience because actions definitely speak louder than words.
-I believe our level of obedience grows as we get to know and experience His love, goodness and faithfulness in our lives.
-Our desire to follow and obey the Lord's commandments increases as we increase our love of God.
+It’s tough, and we won’t always feel like we want to obey.
+But I believe our desire for obedience grows as we continue to experience His love, goodness and faithfulness in our lives.

 #2 Loving Yourself

-When Jesus talked about the greatest commandment of all, He quoted Deuteronomy 6:5 and said we are to love God with all our heart.
+In the New Testament, Jesus said the greatest commandment of all is to love God with all our heart.
 But He also added the second greatest commandment: You shall love your neighbor as yourself.
 (See Mark 12:31.)

 There's something important here that I think people often miss: You cannot give away something you don't have in you.
 How can someone love another person if they don't love themselves?

-We all need to accept ourselves, embrace our personalities and even our imperfections, knowing that although we are not where we need to be, we are making progress.
-Jesus died for us because we have weaknesses and imperfections, and we don't have to reject ourselves because of them.
-God wants us to love ourselves and enjoy how He's made us!
+We all need to accept ourselves—our personalities and imperfections—knowing that although we are not where we need to be, we are making progress.
+God wants us to love ourselves and our identity in Him!

 #3 Loving Others

-We know that we have passed over out of death into Life by the fact that we love the brethren (our fellow Christians).
-He who does not love abides (remains, is held and kept continually) in [spiritual] death (1 John 3:14).
+1 John 3:14 says, We know that we have passed out of death into life, because we love the brothers.
+Whoever does not love abides in death.

 How You Can Continue to Grow in Love

-If you will devote yourself to developing your love walk in these three areas, you will experience a huge amount of blessings in your life.
+If you will devote yourself to developing your love walk in these three areas, you will experience a huge amount of blessing in your life.